rose2s/EMSE2018/README.md

 **********
 #### DATA ANALYSIS
 For the data analysis process we analyzed the evidence from the case study using Grounded Theory (GT) procedures to derive a theory.
+We make available a diagram from our [axial coding](https://goo.gl/k522DQ).

 #### Theory
 The theory explains how SE teams design smart city mobile applications through the coding analysis of the case studies.
 The theory was presented according to [Sjøberg](https://link.springer.com/chapter/10.1007%2F978-1-84800-044-5_12) notation (Sjøberg, 2008), i.e., using constructs and propositions (P).